Divorce in Texas (2026)

 • Business interests started or grown during the marriage

-Separate property — assets owned before the marriage, gifts, and inheritances — belongs to the individual spouse.
+Separate property under Family Code Section 3.001 — assets owned before the marriage, gifts, and inheritances — belongs to the individual spouse.
 However, the spouse claiming separate property has the burden of proving it through clear and convincing evidence, which often requires tracing transactions over many years.

 Spousal Maintenance

 Texas calls its alimony system spousal maintenance, and it is more limited than in many other states.
-To qualify, the requesting spouse must generally show they lack sufficient property to provide for their minimum reasonable needs and meet at least one of these conditions:
+Under Family Code Section 8.051, to qualify, the requesting spouse must generally show they lack sufficient property to provide for their minimum reasonable needs and meet at least one of these conditions:

 • The marriage lasted 10 years or more and the spouse cannot earn sufficient income